LinyenC/optimal-baseflow-regionalization/README.md

 ## Directory Structure and File Descriptions

 - **Mei et.al codes/**
-  Contains the code from Mei et al. for implementing baseflow separation using the SMM method.
+  Contains the code from Mei et al (2024) for implementing baseflow separation using the SMM method.

 - **Mei et.al data/**
   - **SO_FSpl-SMM-EC/**